 Nurse Midwife to Patient Ratios Policy

-NMTPR will be implemented in a phased approach across WA health system inpatient services.
-Only clinical care areas in phase one of the transition (medical and surgical wards at North Metropolitan Health Service (NMHS)) are bound by this policy.
-All other clinical care areas remain on Nursing Hours per Patient Day methodology the WA health system has utilised since 2002, until their transition phase commences, at which time this policy will be updated accordingly.
+Ratios will be implemented in a phased approach.
+Only specified metropolitan medical and surgical wards are bound by this policy.
+All other clinical care areas remain under the Nursing Hours per Patient Day methodology until their transition phase commences, at which time this policy will be updated accordingly.

 This policy is not applicable to: